pac4j/pac4j/documentation/docs/clients/cas.md

 *pac4j* allows you to login with a CAS server in various ways:

-- using the CAS login page (for a web application)
+1) using the **CAS login page** (for a web site): when accessing a protected web site, the user will be redirected to the CAS login page to enter his credentials before being granted access to the web site

-- using proxy tickets (for a web service)
+2) using **proxy tickets** (for a web service): if the user is already authenticated by CAS in the web application (use case 1), the web application can request a proxy ticket and use it to call the web service which is protected by CAS

-- using the CAS REST API (for a web service)
+3) using the **CAS REST API** (for a web service): a standalone / mobile application can call a web service by providing the CAS user credentials (these credentials will be directly checked via the CAS REST API).

 It supports all CAS protocol versions (v1.0, v2.0 and v3.0).

 <div class="alert alert-danger"><i class="fa fa-exclamation-triangle" aria-hidden="true"></i> The CAS server can also act as a SAML IdP, as an OpenID Connect provider or as an OpenID provider.
 In that case, you must not use the CAS support, but the appropriate SAML, OpenID Connect or OpenID supports.</div>

-## 1) Dependency
+## 0) Dependency

 You need to use the following module: `pac4j-cas`.